drago-suzuki58/LocoJSON/README.md

 LocoJSON is a brand new library for multilingual support in Python programs, designed to be the lightest possible.
 It uses only the standard library and has no external dependencies.

+However, LocoJSON depends on a core library called [LocoCore](https://github.com/drago-suzuki58/LocoCore).
+LocoCore provides common multilingual support features, and LocoJSON adds JSON-based translation functionality on top of it.

 Other Language LEADME (GitHub) [Japanese](https://github.com/drago-suzuki58/LocoJSON/blob/main/README.ja.md)